Nutation dynamics and multifrequency resonance in a many-body seesaw

-We will focus in the regime when $\omega$ is smaller than the whole band width (see the eigenvalues of $H(t)$ in Fig. \ref{fig-fig4}a, with band width $W_b = \text{max}(\epsilon_n) - \text{min}(\epsilon_n) = 11.33844$).
-We find that $|c_1|^2 + |c_2|^2$ is always greater than 0.9, indicating that almost all the wave functions, during time-evolution, is restricted to the lowest two instantaneous eigenstates.
+We will focus on the regime when $\omega$ is smaller than the whole bandwidth (see the eigenvalues of $H(t)$ in Fig. \ref{fig-fig5}(a), with bandwidth $W_b = \text{max}(\epsilon_n) - \text{min}(\epsilon_n) = 11.33844$).
+We find that $|c_1|^2 + |c_2|^2$ is always larger than 0.9, indicating that almost all the wave functions, during the long-time evolution, is almost restricted to the lowest two instantaneous eigenstates.
 In this way, we can keep only these two major terms.
-Let $\psi(t)$ to be solution of the following equivalent Hamiltonian,
+Then $\psi(t)$ can be the solution of the Schr\"odinger equation corresponding to the following equivalent Hamiltonian,

-where the Pauli matrices act on the subspace constructed by the lowest two states in Eq. \ref{eq-proj}.
-In this manner, we map the many-body model to the spin dynamics in an oscillating magnetic field ${\bf B}(t)$, in which the spin exhibits both procession and nutation dynamics (see Fig. \ref{fig-fig4}b).
-This kind of dynamics is analogous to the three-body dynamics in astrophysics\cite{herring1991forced,mathews2002modeling}, in which precession and nutation dynamics can be seen everywhere.
+where the Pauli matrices act on the subspace constructed by the lowest two states in Eq. \ref{eq-proj} and ${\bf B} = (b^x, b^y, b^z)$.
+In this manner, we map the many-body model to the spin dynamics about an oscillating magnetic field ${\bf B}(t)$, in which the spin exhibits both (slower) precession and (faster) nutation dynamics (see Fig. \ref{fig-fig1}(b)).
+The nutation dynamics comes from the periodic modulation of the rotating axis.
+We also describe this dynamics on the Bloch sphere, showing in Fig. \ref{fig-fig5}(b) and the corresponding precession and nutation dynamics in the three directions are shown in Fig. \ref{fig-fig5}(c).
+This kind of dynamics is analogous to the dynamics in astrophysics \cite{herring1991forced,mathews2002modeling}, in which these two dynamics are prevailing.

-Let us illustrate the results in Fig. \ref{fig-fig2} using the above projection.
-We find that the dynamics can be reproduced by the following effective magnetic field ${\bf B}(t)$ with